Racial hate, in one form or another, has scarred the heart of every man, woman and child in our land, regardless of race.

-As of this writing, January 2019, our nation is in the throes of a dysfunction the like of which has rarely been survived anywhere else in the world.
+As of this writing, July 2019, our nation is in the throes of a dysfunction the like of which has rarely been survived anywhere else in the world.
 There are a myriad of reasons and consequences, but the single ever-present challenge to the peace and security of our nation, since our founding, has been the issues of race and white supremacy.
 The pall of both demeans us all to this very day.
-Unchallenged, the damage to our nation caused by that hate will drag our whole society, both the bad minority and good majority, down with it.
+Unchallenged, the damage to our nation caused by that hate will drag our whole society, both the evil minority and good majority, down with it.

 Racist hate is now, and always has been, the most pervasive and embedded challenge to daily civil peace for our nation.
-Other forms of hate which afflict us, often derive strength from this long-term, historic challenge.
+Other forms of hate which afflict us, often derive backward encouragement from this long-term, historic challenge.
 There is a lot at stake and much to achieve by taking up this action.

 Racists and white supremacists have become emboldened of late and are currently exerting undue influence on the enforcement of our civil laws and impeding the ability of our federal, state and municipal governments to protect all of our citizens and even democracy itself.

 Civil rights is an issue that belongs to us all, yet it’s hard not to notice that white folks have not shown a dram of the courage or determination black people have fought with.
-It is to our shame we’ve not matched that noble effort and eradicated the evils of racism altogether.
+It is to our shame we’ve not matched that noble effort and eradicated the evils of racism together.

 If experiencing racial hate or violence makes you feel sick to your stomach, get a patch, wear it, share it.
 Know that you are not alone.